Elfshot/go-xdcc/README.md

 | season | The season number |
 | episodeRange | The range of episodes to download.
 These values are inclusive and absolute values will be shifted such that the first number in the range is episode 1 of the season |
 | noRangeShift | If true, the episode range will not be shifted to start at episode 1 of the season.
 Use this to simply download a select range of episodes of an anime |

+- Note: When "skipOrganization" is true, "fileName", "season", and "noRangeShift" are ignored.

 - [TheTVDB](https://thetvdb.com/) should be used to determine the season number, episode ranges, and file name.